How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 git clone <repository URL>

-For example, to clone a public repository on GitHub:
+For example, when cloning a public repository hosted on GitHub:

 git clone https://github.com/exampleuser/sample-project.git